-The selection of the proper size, shape, and design of the implant for each patient is crucial to the success of the procedure.
-Particularly, plastic polymer implants are subject to repeated stresses in use, and their strength is limited by the need to adapt the design to the size and shape of human bones.
+The selection of the proper size, shape and design of the implant for each patient is crucial to the success of the procedure.
+Plastic polymer implants are subject to repeated stresses in use, and their strength is limited by the need to adapt the design to the size and shape of human bones.
 Unless great care is taken in patient selection, proper placement of the implant, and postoperative management to minimize stresses on the implant, such stresses may cause material fatigue and consequent breakage, bending or loosening of the device before the healing process is complete, which may result in further injury or the need to remove the device prematurely.

-PRE-OPERATIVE
+PREOPERATIVE

-- 1. Only patients that meet the criteria described in the indications should be selected. - 2.
-Patient conditions and/or predispositions such as those addressed in the aforementioned contraindications should be avoided. - 3.
-Care should be used in the handling and storage of the implant components.
+1. Only patients that meet the criteria described in the indications should be selected.

+2. Patient conditions and/or predispositions such as those addressed in the aforementioned contraindications should beavoided familiar with the various components before using the equipment and should personally assemble the devices to verify that all parts and necessary instruments are present before the surgery begins.

+3. Care should be used in the handling and storage of the implant components.
 The implants should not be scratched or damaged.
-Implants and instruments should be protected during storage especially from corrosive environments. - 4.
-Further information on the use of this system will be made available on request. - 5.
-Since mechanical parts are involved, the surgeon should be familiar with the various components before using the equipment and should personally assemble the devices to verify that all parts and necessary instruments are present- before the surgery begins. - 6.
-The type of construct to be assembled for the case should be determined prior to beginning the surgery.
-An adequate inventory of implant sizes should be available at the time of surgery, including sizes larger and smaller than those expected to be used. - 7.
-Unless sterile packaged, all parts should be cleaned and sterilized before use.
-Additional sterile components should be available in case of an unexpected need.
+Implants and instruments should be protected during storage especially from corrosive environments.

+4. Further information on the use of this system will be made EXAMINATION available on request.

+6. The type of construct to be assembled for the case should be determined prior to beginning the surgery.
+An adequate inventory of implant sizes should be available at the that are incomplete or otherwise unfunctional. time of surgery, including sizes larger and smaller than those expected to be used.
+7. Unless sterile packaged, all parts should be cleaned and sterilized before use.
+Additional sterile components should beavailable in case of an unexpected need.

-INTRA-OPERATIVE
+INTRAOPERATIVE

-- 1. The instructions in any available applicable surgical technique manual should be carefully followed. - 2.
-At all times, extreme caution should be used around the spinal cord and nerve roots.
-Damage to the nerves will cause loss of neurological functions. - 3.
-Breakage, slippage, or misuse of instruments or implant components may cause injury to the patient or operative personnel. - 4.
-To assure proper fusion below and around the location of the instrumentation, autograft should be used.
-Autograft must be placed in the area to be fused and graft material must extend from the upper to the lower vertebrae being fused. - 5.
-When using the MONETTM Anterior Cervical Interbody Fusion Cage with Supplementary Fixation Plate, autograft should be used. - 6.
-Bone cement should not be used since this material will make removal of the components difficult or impossible.
+1. The instructions in any available applicable surgical technique manual should be carefully followed.

+2. At all times, extreme caution should be used around the spinal cord and nerve roots.
+Damage to the nerves will causeloss of neurological functions.

+3. Breakage, slippage, or misuse of instruments or implant components may cause injury to the patient or operative personnel.

+4. To assure proper fusion below and around the location of the(if applicable) and cleaned using neutral cleaners before instrumentation, autograft should be used.
+Autograft must be placed in the area to be fused and graft material must (if applicable) return of the product to CTL Medical. extend from the upper to the lower vertebrae being fused.
+5. When using the MATISSE[TM] Cervical Intervertebral body Fusion Device, autograft should be used.

+6. Bone cement should not be used since this material will make removal of the components difficult or impossible.
 The heat generated from the curing process may also cause neurologic damage and bone necrosis.

-POST-OPERATIVE
+POSTOPERATIVE